minqiaowang/Database-Backup-Service-to-OCI/lab000/Database Backup Service to OCI.md

-6. Once the script completes, go back to the terminal window you used to connect with sqlplus and re-connect back into the DEMO container as demouser/demouser and query to see if the **mstars** table has been recovered.
+6. Once the script completes, go back to the terminal window you used to connect with sqlplus and re-connect back into the **orclpdb** container as **johnsmith/johnsmith** and query to see if the **mstars** table has been recovered.

    ```
    [oracle@dbhost ~]$ sqlplus johnsmith/johnsmith@orclpdb